Skip to main content

 "The film feels more like a walk down memory lane than a classical Hollywood story, and Minnelli’s director’s touch gives the impression that the viewer is genuinely looking back on individual childhood reminiscences … It’s a testament to Minnelli’s talents, then, that a studio assignment based on a series of cherished memoirs could avoid being redundantly sentimental or perfunctory, and could instead exist in a purely experiential realm that allowed the indelible sensations of memory to seep through the screen."

-The film musicalizes memory in a way that is much more profound than something like Schmigadoon gives the genre credit for.
-The real kick is this: if Meet Me in St. Louis crafts sweet musical bliss so authentically, it’s only because it knows despair so intimately.
+The film musicalizes memory in a way that is much more profound than something like Schmigadoon given the genre credit for.
+If Meet Me in St. Louis crafts sweet musical bliss so authentically, it’s only because it knows despair so intimately.

 Meet Me at the Faire